 - Over 50% said they delayed HIV or STBBI testing in the past year due to barriers such being too busy, inconvenient hours or experiences of stigma

-Through funding received from the CIHR Centre for REACH 3.0, we will evaluate and implement several national and provincial projects that involve HIV self-testing.
-Some of these projects will also include STBBI testing for Hep C and syphilis using Dried Blood Spot testing.
+As part of the CIHR Centre for REACH 3.0, we will evaluate and implement several national and provincial projects that involve HIV self-testing.

 We are leveraging our networks and experience in GBT2Q health from our Sex Now surveys and the Advance Pan-Canadian Community Alliance to help bring innovation to testing as well as linkage to prevention and treatment.